idominikosgr/VibeKit-VDK-CLI/cursor-rules.md

-# DevRulesPlus Documentation Overview
+# CodePilotRules Documentation Overview

 This project implements an enhanced rules system for AI-assisted development, storing a structured set of prompting rules in the `.ai/rules/` directory.
 These rules enhance the capabilities and consistency of various AI assistants working within codebases across different platforms and IDEs.

 ## Purpose

-DevRulesPlus provides context, guidelines, and specific instructions to various AI assistants, helping them understand:
+CodePilotRules provides context, guidelines, and specific instructions to various AI assistants, helping them understand:

 - Project-specific configurations (tech stack, file structure, conventions) via `01-project-context.mdc`
 - Common errors or anti-patterns to avoid via `02-common-errors.mdc`